chriscarrollsmith/imfp/README.md

 Note that `pandas` data frames in Python can be a little difficult to work with, because Python doesn't have a built-in variable explorer.
 If you're doing data science, I recommend using an IDE like RStudio or Spyder that has a built-in variable explorer.
 However, if you don't have a variable explorer, you can prevent Python from truncating data frames using the `options` in `pandas`.
 For instance, to increase the maximum allowed column width to 100 characters, we can use `pandas.options.display.max_colwidth = 100`.

-Alternatively, it's possible to open the data frame in a new window to view it in full using the `webbrowser` library:
+Alternatively, it's possible to open the data frame in a new window to view it in full:

 ```python
 import imfp
 import tempfile
 import webbrowser